Is My HR Right About EPS Eligibility After My Pay Increase? What Should I Do?

 Bhartiya Akhil

-What your HR says is totally wrong.
-You can not be excluded from EPS as your PF pay is more then 15k.
-Once you became a member of EPS, you can not be excluded from it by virtue of you joined new employment above 15k.
+What your HR says is entirely wrong.
+You cannot be excluded from EPS as your PF pay is more than 15k.
+Once you become a member of EPS, you cannot be excluded from it just because you joined new employment above 15k.
+Only new entrants to the PF scheme joining on or after 01.09.2014, and whose PF salary is more than 15k, are not entitled to join the EPS.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute